 "The best portraits are often an intersection between psychology and art; a portrait is not the gestalt, it is a spotlight on a facet seldom seen." - Jack

 Homeless in San Francisco for over 8 years, living on a rooftop and struggling with a day business, Jack got into subsidized housing in 2018.
-Far from the dream of acquiring a higher education or a way out of poverty, Jack continued to struggle with a life lived in senseless destitution.
-When the novel coronavirus emerged, Jack used the time for reflection and a tempering of prior goals, withdrawing from all photography for over a year and writing a fiction novel in the interim.
+Far from the dream of acquiring a higher education or a way out of poverty, Jack continually struggles with destitution.
+When the novel coronavirus emerged, Jack withdrew from all photography for over a year and wrote a terribly amateur fiction novel in the interim.

 Today, post-pandemic, Jack continues to document the world he knows, wary but still willing to confront the shadowy, gritty underside to the City by the Bay.
 With a true eye for detail and a knack for finding those fleeting moments that speak a universal language, Jack shows us what it is that makes us human, truly human, what it is to just be.
 Jack's work reveals the quiet dignity that we all strive for, regardless of sex, race, or socioeconomic status.